fadillarahim/fadillarahim/README.md

 ## Hi there 👋

 My name is **Fadilla Rahim**.\
 I am an undergraduate Informatics Engineering student.
-I Have an interest in Web development and Machine Learning.\
+Interest in Web development, Machine Learning, and Data.\
 I have experience working with various programming languages such as **JavaScript** and **Python**\
 as well as frameworks and libraries including **React.js** and **TensorFlow**.